-While efforts to legalize marijuana in Northeast legislatures have been mostly stymied this spring, Illinois is moving full speed ahead.
+While efforts to legalize marijuana in Northeast legislatures were stymied this spring, Illinois moved full speed ahead.

-On May 31, the Illinois House voted 66-47 in favor of the state’s legalization legislation, setting the stage for the governor to approve it.
-Illinois will become the 11th state to legalize marijuana.
+On May 31, the Illinois House voted 66-47 in favor of the state’s legalization legislation, setting the stage for the Gov. J.B.
+Pritzker to approve it.

-This legislation is a landmark in a number of ways: Illinois will be the first state to legalize recreational marijuana legislatively (30 grams in this case) and create a commercial market at the same time (Vermont did the former last year).
-It would also expunge more than 750,000 cannabis-related cases, including all convictions for possession of less than 30 grams, and create a social equity program for people most directly impacted by the War on Drugs.
+This legislation is a landmark in a number of ways: Illinois is the first state to legalize recreational marijuana legislatively (30 grams in this case) and create a commercial market at the same time (Vermont did the former last year).
+It also expunges more than 750,000 cannabis-related cases, including all convictions for possession of less than 30 grams, and creates a social equity program for people most directly impacted by the War on Drugs.

-Home growing (five plants) would only be allowed for medical patients.
+Home growing (five plants) will only be allowed for medical patients.
 The tax structure is 10% on flower, 20% on edibles and 25% on concentrates, as well as state and local sales taxes, adding up to between 19% and 34% on products sold at retail outlets starting Jan.
 1, 2020.
-The bills are sponsored by Sen, Heather Stearns and Rep. Kelly Cassidy.
+The bills were sponsored by Sen. Heather Stearns and Rep. Kelly Cassidy.

-The states with legal adult-use marijuana and regulated markets are: Alaska, California, Colorado, Maine, Massachusetts, Michigan, Oregon, Nevada and Oregon.
+The states with legal adult-use marijuana and regulated markets are: Alaska, California, Colorado, Maine, Massachusetts, Michigan, Oregon, Nevada and Washington.
 Vermont is also legal, but does not allow for commercial sales.